 Learn about the opportunities available for international students to pursue tuition-free education through American community colleges.

-, community colleges have provided students across the country with immeasurable benefits.
-To extend their global reach, some United States community colleges are now offering opportunities for international students to earn tuition-free credits
+With reduced tuition costs, shorter program requirements, and flexible course options, community colleges have provided students across the country with immeasurable benefits.
+To extend their global reach, some United States community colleges are now offering opportunities for international students to earn tuition-free credits.

-reveals, the US government and participating community colleges have established a program titled “The Community College Initiative.”
-With this program, the government and community colleges pay the tuition-costs for accepted and qualified international students.
+As VOA News reveals, the US government and participating community colleges have established a program titled “The Community College Initiative.”
+With this program, the government and community colleges pay the tuition costs for accepted and qualified international students.
 In the past two years alone, six countries partook in this program, including Brazil, Egypt, Indonesia, Pakistan, South Africa, and Turkey.
 Recently, Cuba, Ghana, and the majority of Central America also joined with their participation.

 The Community College Initiative Program

 Established in 2007, the program started as a small and focused effort to boost international education and opportunities.
 As VOA News further asserts, “The program provides job training for people who otherwise could not attend college.
 They learn skills their countries need, like agriculture and health care.”
 Additionally, vocational educators from around the world are able to take advantage of US professional development training and instruction.
 With just 84 participants in 2007, the number of current participants is now over 500, as students have the option of attending any of the 37 participating community colleges across the country.

 With 37 unique locations and programs, the destination for students most significantly depends on each learner's desired academic pathway.
 Once the school is chosen, international students are able to gain an array of intellectual, social, academic, and cultural benefits.
 Students are provided with on-campus dormitory housing or off-campus hosting families, ensuring that international students are exposed to unique cultural and experienced-based interactions.
 With both classes and informal social venues, students are able to gain an insight into America, the culture, and the people.